Certificate of Qualification

 - Completed a teacher education program with a trade as their teachable subject

+Review the trades certificate brochure (PDF) for more information about this certificate.
 Teachers with this certificate can upgrade to a professional certificate by completing specific requirements.

 A certificate that is valid for up to 60 months that is not restricted to any subject area or grade level.
 It is for teachers who meet most of the professional certification requirements and do not already have a current, valid, unrestricted teaching certificate from another Canadian province or territory.
 Teachers are given this certificate while they complete specific coursework requirements to upgrade to a professional certificate.

-This is certificate is valid for up to 60 months and is restricted to a specialty area such as chef instruction, technology education, or First Nations language and culture studies.
+This certificate is valid for up to 60 months and is restricted to a specialty area such as chef instruction, technology education, or First Nations language and culture studies.
 Specified coursework requirements must be completed before the certificate can be upgraded to a professional certificate.